openca/eap-creds/README.md

-# EAP Credentials Provisioning and Management  (EAP-CProM)
+# EAP Credentials Provisioning and Management  (EAP-CREDS)

 This project is aimed at providing a generic EAP mechanism for Credentials Provisioning and Management.
 Credentials can be of any type: x.509 certificate, public/private key, username/password.